rooftop90/reen/README.md

 ### 1. Download

 Download the latest release via GitHub releases.
-You can find all releases her: https://github.com/rooftop90/reen-rootfs/releases
+You can find all releases here: https://github.com/rooftop90/reen-rootfs/releases

 ### 2. Import Distribution
 Import the release into your WSL with the following command: